Weebly/TableSchemer/README.md

 ## Sample Project

-The sample project makes use of CocoaPods.
-Be sure you have the latest installed.
-After downloading the project, run ```pod install``` from the root directory.
-After the command completes be sure to open the **workspace** file, and not the project file.
+There is a sample project that demonstrates a number of ways to make use of TableSchemer.
+To run them, clone the repo and run the TableSchemerExamples target.

 ## Contact